-- The MicroEJ Central Repository is an online repository of software modules (libraries, tools, etc.), see https://developer.microej.com/.
-This repository can also be used as an offline repository, see https://developer.microej.com/central-repository/. - (Optional) It can be extended with an offline repository (.zip) that can be imported in the workspace (see Use the Offline Repository):
+- The MicroEJ Central Repository is an online repository of software modules (libraries, tools, etc.), see https: //repository.microej.com/.
+This repository can also be used as an offline repository, see https://developer. microej.com/central-repository/. - (Optional) It can be extended with an offline repository (.zip) that can be imported in the workspace (see repository_offline):

-See Module Repository for more information.
+See module_repository for more information.